Discounted Cash Flow Template

 If you chose using CAPM for calculating the cost of equity, you need to enter the parameters of the model:

 Fill in historical data for Equity Value, Dividends, Market Value of Debt, and Interest Expenses.
-After-Tax Cost of Debt will be calculated by dividing Interest Expenses by the Market Value of Debt, less tax effect of the cost of debt.
+This DCF Template will calculate After-Tax Cost of Debt by dividing Interest Expenses by the Market Value of Debt, less tax effect of the cost of debt.

 According to the selected method, you can calculate the Cost of Equity by dividing Dividends by the Market Value of Equity or using CAPM.
-WACC will be calculated as the average cost of equity and debt, weighted on equity and debt market values respectively.
+WACC is equal to the average cost of equity and debt, weighted on equity and debt market values respectively.

 You can override calculated interest rates with manually entered User-Defined Rates.
 After you calculated WACC, go to the Cash Flow section.

 Enter historical financials (from the income statement) along with forecasted figures for the current year.
 You must enter at least three sequential years of data, including the most recent forecast.
-The blue written parameters are used to make predictions about future cash flows.
+You can use the blue written parameters to make predictions about future cash flows.

 Cash Flow Projection parameters calculate automatically (min, max, and mean value), but you can enter any parameter value manually.
 Unless you enter User-Defined Value, the mean value of the respective parameter will be used in the calculation of projected future cash flow.

-The present value of expected cash flows for the next 10 years is arrived at by applying WACC to calculate the discounted cash flow.
+The present value of expected cash flows for the next 10 years shows up by applying WACC to calculate the discounted cash flow.
 The terminal value represents the present value of cash flows beyond the 10-year period.

 To arrive at a market capitalization of the company, the calculated present value of future cash flows (enterprise value) is adjusted for an outstanding debt and cash on hand (manually entered).
 Dividing the market capitalization by a number of outstanding shares will give you an estimated share price.